-Another "Romeo&Julia".
+Another "Romeo & Julia".
 Same same but different.
+In the nursing home the "Don'tforgetmine-choir" sings against forgetting.
 Staging by Luk Perceval at the Bolshoi Drama Theatre St. Petersburg.

 Documentary film maker Felix Hentschel accompanied the production of the Mixed-Reality-Techno-Opera MAYA and held talks with the artists involved.
 The resulting film (ca. 40 min) illuminates the development of the Maya character and provides insights into the conception of the music and the design of the MAYA augmented reality app.